Scheels called 'a major win for Tulsa,' with retailer set for fall 2024 opening

 The Tulsa site will be the 34th location for Scheels, which offers retail choices in hunting, fishing, camping, golfing, biking, men’s and women’s fashion, and team sports.
 Among the brands it carries are Nike, Under Armour, Yeti and Traeger.

-Like its other locations, Scheels plans to offer a variety of family-friendly attractions, including interactive arcade games and sports simulators.
-Sweet treats can be found at Fuzziwig's Candy Shop, or shoppers can try the gourmet soups and sandwiches, homemade fudge and coffee at Ginna's Cafe.
+Like its other locations, Scheels plans to offer a variety of family-friendly attractions, including interactive arcade games and sports simulators, in its Tulsa store.
+Sweet treats can be found at Fuzziwig's Candy Shop, and shoppers can try the gourmet soups and sandwiches, homemade fudge and coffee at Ginna's Cafe in the store.
 More than 600 saltwater fish will be on display in a 16,000-gallon aquarium.

-"We are excited to join the Woodlands Hills Mall in Tulsa and are grateful for the excitement shown by the community," CEO Steve M. Scheel said in a statement adding the store's 450 associates will all be employee-owners.
+"We are excited to join the Woodlands Hills Mall in Tulsa and are grateful for the excitement shown by the community," CEO Steve M. Scheel said in a statement, adding that the store's 450 associates will all be employee-owners.

 "The majority of these associates will be hired locally, meaning hundreds of new jobs for the Tulsa community," according to a news release.